-\begin{defi} An element $w$ of an $n$-valued monoid $M$ is called {\it iterating} if for any $m\in M$ each of the multisets $w\ast m$ and $m\ast w$ contains an element $u$ (generally depending on $m$) with multiplicity at least $2$.
-For $n=2$ we call an iterating element $w$ a {\it doubling} element. \end{defi}
+\begin{defi} An element $w$ of an $n$-valued monoid $M$ will be called {\it iterating} if, for every $m\in M$, each of the multisets $w\ast m$ and $m\ast w$ contains an element $u$ (depending, in general, on $m$) with multiplicity at least $2$.
+For $n = 2$, an iterating element $w$ will be called a {\it doubling} element. \end{defi}